kej715/DtCyber/rje-station/README.md

 This directory provides Javascript classes implementing HASP and [BSC](https://en.wikipedia.org/wiki/Binary_Synchronous_Communications) protocols over TCP/IP.
-The implementation is designed to execute using Node.js, and it interoperates with DtCyber as well as the Hercules IBM mainframe simulator.
-In addition, a command line application named **rjecli** is provided. **rjecli** enables a user to submit jobs to RBF on NOS 2 (running on DtCyber), and JES2 on IBM MVS or RCSC on IBM CMS (running on Hercules).
+The implementation is designed to execute using Node.js, and it interoperates with *DtCyber* as well as the *Hercules* IBM mainframe simulator.
+In addition, a command line application named **rjecli** is provided.

+**rjecli** enables a user to submit jobs to RBF on NOS 2 (running on *DtCyber*), and JES2 on IBM MVS or RCSC on IBM CMS (running on *Hercules*).
+Normally, ordinary print and punch output produced by these jobs will be returned automatically to **rjecli**.
+**rjecli** creates a file with a unique name in its spooling directory for each print and punch file returned.
+The default spooling directory pathname is `./spool`.
+A different pathname can be defined in the **rjecli** configuration file (see below).

+## Installing rjecli
 Execute the following commands to install and run **rjecli** from this directory:

     npm install
     node rjecli

+**rjecli** accepts an optional parameter specifying the pathname of a configuration file.
+The default configuration file pathname is `./config.json`.
+To specify a different configuration file, execute **rjecli** as in:

+    node rjecli /path/to/file.json

+## Configuring rjecli
-**rjecli** uses a configuration file named `config.json` to define the host and TCP port where the RJE host service is located.
-This file can also define other optional parameters.
-Its contents look like this:
+**rjecli** uses a configuration file to define the host and TCP port where the RJE host service is located.
+The configuration file can also define other optional parameters.
+The default pathname of the configuration file is `./config.json`.

+The contents of the configuration file look like this:

 ```
 {